ei23com/diy-smart-home/README.md

 3. Some advertising for my work and the project itself is possible
 4. And I can secretly inject malicious code on your script and create a botnet from a large number of servers...
 NOT! - seriously!
 I won't do that, or do you think i would?
 I'm confused...
 Why should i do that, should I do it?
 Now you're confused?
 Just don't make trouble!
 Ok back to topic xD

-The files are identical to ones you see here with the exeption of a uniqe USERID for downloading files from my server and automatically set LANGFILE dependent on which Newsletter you choose.
+The files are identical to ones you see here with the exeption of a uniqe USERID for downloading files from my server and automatically set LANGFILE dependent on which newsletter you choose.
 Also I won't bother you unnecessarily, if you think you can use a trash mail.

 ### Manual installation:
-1. Clone the Files to a Folder.
+1. Clone the files to a folder.
 2. Insert the language file of your choice (de-file.txt / en-file.txt) into ei23.sh and replace "LANGFILE_PLACEHOLDER"
 3. Install a fresh Debian / Rasbian system, login via ssh or terminal and create a user like this "useradd -m ei23" (or another name)
 4. Copy the entire "ei23-docker" folder into your users home directory (with root privileges)